AbdulAaqib/arc_encode_hack/README.md

-# TrustMint — Dynamic, AI-Powered Credit on Arc
+# TrustMint — Identity‑based Lending on Arc (SBT + Pool MVP)

-A hackathon MVP that computes a dynamic credit reputation from on-chain + off-chain signals, issues an on-chain credential (SBT-style), and unlocks a USDC credit line on Arc.
+A credit‑infrastructure MVP on Arc that lets underserved creators and SMBs access stable‑coin loans using a verifiable on‑chain credential and a unified credit score from on‑chain + off‑chain data.

 ---

-## Elevator Pitch

-TrustMint is an AI-powered credit engine built on Arc.
-It delivers dynamic financial reputations for digital creators and SMBs who are overlooked by banks or locked out of DeFi.
-TrustMint analyses both off-chain real-world financial data and on-chain behaviour, mints a non-transferable Soul-Bound Token (SBT)-style credential representing that reputation, and instantly unlocks a USDC-loan against it.
-By leveraging Arc’s predictable USDC gas-model and enterprise-grade infrastructure, we deliver smooth credit access to underserved users.
+## What it does

+- Builds an identity‑based lending flow on Arc using a non‑transferable Soul‑Bound Token (SBT) as a verifiable credential.
+- Computes a TrustMint Score by merging on‑chain reputation (wallet history, activity) with off‑chain cash‑flow signals (uploaded docs).
+- Unlocks USDC working‑capital loans for eligible borrowers.
+- MVP ships SBT credential + credit line manager.
+Lender deposits/withdrawals are planned next (see Roadmap).

 ---

-## The Problem

-- Many freelancers, micro-businesses and creators have non-traditional incomes or fragmented records, so banks reject them.
-- DeFi platforms usually demand large crypto collateral — unavailable to these users.
-- Their financial reputation exists, but is scattered and not leveraged in one place.
-- Therefore they are credit-invisible despite real financial health.
+## How it works (end‑to‑end)

+1) Wallet Connection & Verification
+- User connects a wallet in the Streamlit app and (optionally) signs a message for ownership.

+2) Off‑Chain + On‑Chain Data Collection
+- On‑chain: fetch wallet metrics (wallet age, transaction activity/volume, behavior).
+- Off‑chain: user uploads bank statements or provides simplified income/expenses; system extracts net income, consistency, spend patterns.
+- A unified TrustMint Score is computed from both sources.

+3) Credential Issuance (SBT)
+- If the user meets criteria, the smart contract mints a non‑transferable SBT to their wallet representing their credit identity and current score.

+4) Lender Pool & Deposits (Planned in next iteration)
+- Lenders deposit USDC into a Lending Pool contract and receive a representation of their share (e.g., ERC‑4626‑style share token).
+Liquidity is used for borrower draws; lenders can later withdraw their share plus any returns.
+- For the MVP, you can seed liquidity directly into the CreditLineManager contract (send testnet USDC) to allow draws.

+5) Borrower Loan Draw
+- Borrower sees eligibility (e.g., "You’re eligible for X USDC").
+- Press "Draw"; contract verifies eligibility (SBT/score gating planned on‑chain; currently enforced off‑chain by issuer/governance who creates lines for eligible users) and available liquidity.
+On success, USDC is transferred to borrower.

+6) Borrower Repayment
+- Borrower repays (principal, or principal+return if enabled) and contract updates their outstanding balance/status.

+7) Lender Withdrawal & Returns (Planned)
+- As borrowers repay, the pool is replenished.
+Lenders can redeem their share for underlying USDC and any accrued return.

+8) Arc‑specific advantages
+- USDC‑native fees and predictable costs, making working‑capital lending practical.
+Sub‑second finality and EVM‑compatibility.

 ---

-## The Solution: TrustMint Journey

-1) User On-boards via Chat AI
-- The user interacts with a friendly AI agent (Streamlit web UI) that guides onboarding and eligibility.

-2) On-Chain Reputation
-- User enters their Arc wallet address.
-We compute a Web3 reputation from on-chain metrics (wallet age, activity, stability).

-3) Off-Chain Reputation
-- User uploads a financial document (e.g., bank statement PDF).
-An LLM parses net income, cash flow, expenses, consistency.

-4) Unified Score Calculation
-- AI merges both sources to compute a unified TrustMint Score.

-5) Mint the Credential (SBT-style)
-- For the MVP, we implement a Score Registry that is issuer-controlled and non-transferable (updatable mapping).
-In a next step this becomes a formal SBT NFT with metadata.

-6) Dynamic Updates
-- Reputation changes, so the credential is updatable by the issuer: issueScore overwrites current score; revokeScore marks it invalid.

-7) Loan Unlocking
-- With a valid score, a CreditLineManager contract determines how much USDC a borrower can draw.

-8) Use of Funds
-- USDC can be spent across Arc’s stablecoin-native ecosystem (payments, CCTP, off-ramping), giving real working capital utility.
+## Why this matters

+- Identity‑based lending: The SBT acts as a verifiable on‑chain credential for credit identity.
+- Reputation‑driven credit: Combines on‑chain behavior with off‑chain cash‑flow, not pure crypto collateral.
+- Stable‑coin native: Loans are USDC‑denominated on Arc.
+- Lender/borrower market: Funds sourced from lenders; borrowers draw and repay; creates a full credit loop (pool planned in next iteration).

 ---

-## Why It Hits the Hackathon Themes

-- Identity-based lending / verifiable credentials: The on-chain score is a verifiable credential read by the lending logic.
-- Reputation-driven credit with cash-flow: We combine on-chain behaviour + real-world financial data to underwrite, not just collateral.
-- SMB & creator credit: Explicitly targets the underserved.
-- Built for Arc: USDC-native gas model, EVM compatibility, sub-second finality, enterprise-grade infrastructure.
+## Key Architecture & Contracts

+- TrustMintSBT.sol (deployed in MVP)
+  - Non‑transferable ERC‑721 (ERC‑5192 semantics); one token per wallet.
+  - Functions: `issueScore(borrower, value)`, `revokeScore(borrower)`, `getScore(borrower) -> (value, timestamp, valid)`, `hasSbt(wallet)`, `tokenIdOf(wallet)`.
+  - Metadata via `tokenURI`; transfer/burn disabled; owner is the issuer.

+- CreditLineManager.sol (deployed in MVP)
+  - Owner‑managed USDC credit lines with `limit`, `drawn`, `interestRate` (bps), and `availableCredit` view.
+  - `draw(borrower, amount)` transfers USDC held by the contract; `repay(borrower, amount)` returns USDC to the contract.
+  - Note: For MVP, seed this contract with testnet USDC so draws succeed.
+Lender deposit/withdraw flows are planned in the pool contract.

+- CreditScoreRegistry.sol (optional alternative)
+  - Minimal issuer‑only registry maintaining an updatable score mapping.
+Kept for compatibility and comparison with the SBT approach.

+- Lending Pool (planned)
+  - ERC‑4626‑style pool with deposits/withdrawals, LP tokens, and on‑chain verification of borrower credential and score.

 ---

-## Key Architecture & Tech Highlights

-- Contracts (Solidity on Arc testnet)
-  - CreditScoreRegistry: issuer-only issueScore/revokeScore; view getScore(borrower) returns (value, timestamp, valid).
-  - CreditLineManager: creates and manages USDC-denominated credit lines; borrower can draw and repay; view availableCredit.
-- Streamlit UI (Python)
-  - Intro page (overview), Chatbot (Azure OpenAI + doc parsing), MCP Tools (contract calls: read score/credit, draw, revoke/issue).
-- AI + Data Integration
-  - On-chain via RPC; off-chain via document upload and LLM parsing (PDF/DOCX supported locally if packages installed).
-- Gas Sponsorship (future work)
-  - App wallet pays gas; Arc’s USDC gas model enables predictable fees and a smooth UX.
-- Security & Compliance (future work)
-  - Optional privacy, stablecoin-native environment, least-privileged issuer keys, revocation.

----

 ## Repository Layout

-- blockchain_code/
+- `blockchain_code/`
-  - src/CreditScoreRegistry.sol — Updatable, issuer-controlled score mapping (MVP credential).
+  - `src/TrustMintSBT.sol` — SBT credential with score binding.
-  - src/CreditLineManager.sol — USDC credit line issuance, draw, repay, and available credit views.
+  - `src/CreditLineManager.sol` — Credit lines: create, draw, repay, close, and `availableCredit`.
+  - `src/CreditScoreRegistry.sol` — Optional minimal registry.
-  - out/ — Foundry build artifacts (JSON with ABI under `abi` field).
+  - `out/` — Foundry build artifacts (ABIs under the `abi` field of each JSON).
-- streamlit/
+- `streamlit/`
-  - src/frontend/app.py — Streamlit entrypoint (loads .env from repo root).
+  - `src/frontend/app.py` — Streamlit entrypoint (auto‑loads `.env` at repo root).
-  - src/frontend/components/ — Chatbot, MCP Tools, Web3 helpers.
+  - `src/frontend/components/` — Chatbot, MCP Tools (SBT‑focused), wallet connect, and helpers.

 ---

 ## Quickstart

 Prereqs
-- Python 3.10+ (repo includes a venv with 3.13), pip
+- Python 3.10+ (repo includes a venv with 3.13)
 - Foundry (forge, cast).
 Install: `curl -L https://foundry.paradigm.xyz | bash && foundryup`

 1) Clone + setup Python deps